arkency/posts/posts/2023-09-12-six-ways-to-prevent-a-monkey-patch-drift-from-the-original-code.md

 ## Checking Abstract Syntax Tree of the implementation

-I admit that computing hash of the source code is neat.
-However it falls short of "formatting" changes.
+I admit that computing the hash of the source code is neat.
+However, it falls short of "formatting" changes.
 Source code is a textual representation.
-Introducing whitespace characters — spaces or line breaks, does not change the implementation.
-It behaves exactly the same.
-The hash will be different though, raising false negative.
+Introducing whitespace characters — spaces or line breaks does not change the implementation.
+It behaves the same.
+The hash will be different though, raising a false negative.

 So can we do it better?
-Yes we can, with little help of [AST](https://en.wikipedia.org/wiki/Abstract_syntax_tree).
-In theory and AST representation should free us from how the patched code is formatted.
+Yes, we can.
+With little help of [AST](https://en.wikipedia.org/wiki/Abstract_syntax_tree).
+In theory AST representation should free us from how the patched code is formatted.

-In Ruby we have a few options to render AST of the source code.
+In Ruby, we have a few options to render AST of the source code.
 The popular `parser` and `syntax_tree` gems.
 The `Ripper` in the standard library.
 Or the native `RubyVM::AbstractSyntaxTree`.

 A pessimist may notice their limitations first: